UPDATE: In 2020, the rules and steps related to applying for Medicaid are expected to remain the same.

 General Medicaid services provided through the program include home health services, physician services, outpatient hospital care, nurse practitioner treatment, inpatient hospital Medicaid services, X-rays, lab tests and ambulatory surgical center services.
 In addition, the services included in Medicaid types of insurance in AR include rural health clinic services, durable medical equipment, hyper-alimentation services, end-stage renal disease treatment, targeted case management for specific members, medical supplies, and limited eye/dental care Medicaid coverage.

 There are limitations associated with Medicaid programs.
 For example, every 12 months a visual examination and pair of glasses are included in Arkansas Medicaid coverage.
 Anything beyond this might not be covered.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 What is Not Covered by by Medicaid in Arkansas?